apollo-server-integrations/apollo-server-integration-next/README.md

 An Apollo Server integration for use with Next.js.

+## Versions

+- If you're using Apollo Server 4.x use version 3.x
+- If you're using Apollo Server 5.x use the latest version

 ## Getting started

 First create a Next.js API route by creating a file at for example `pages/api/graphql.js`.